Ainara12/data-representation-project/README.md

 3. File dbconfig.py: Added to add my credentials to acces to database although it does nto work for me on my environment/ device.
 4. Gitignore file
 5. Folder static pages: Added the folder to add the file "index.hmtl" and mimic the structure that the app had on my system.
+6. Templates folder: Inside this folder added "login" and "profile" pages which are used to define user sessions and allow them to login and access to profile.
+7. Loginserver.py using this server you can login as user in the database through the html files contained in the "Templates" folder above described.
+Once you run this server you will be able to also access to the list of users and use the list of credentials to access to the backend.

 # 4. Instructions to run code: